RhettCreighton/sha3/codex.md

 - Follow existing indentation and brace style (spaces, 4-column indent)

 ## Build & Test Workflow

+All CMake builds should be performed in a single out-of-source build directory (e.g., `build/`).
+Avoid creating additional build directories with other names (like `build_parallel/`) to keep the workspace tidy.
+To remove all build artifacts, simply delete the build directory: `rm -rf build/`.

 ```bash
 mkdir -p build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..